- Our Trusts

-If you need to preserve eligibility for Medicaid services, NYSARC Trust Services can administer a Medicare Set-Aside (MSA) account for people with disabilities who fund a Community Trust with settlement proceeds from a workers' compensation or personal injury lawsuit.
+If you need to preserve eligibility for Medicaid services, NYSARC Trust Services can administer a Medicare Set-Aside (MSA) account for people with disabilities who fund a pooled trust with settlement proceeds.

 As your professional administrator, NYSARC will: